nic-smith/The-Writers-Spiral/The Writers Spiral/Stories/The Veil and the Machine/chapters/chapter_4_md.md

 - **Tags**:
 - #reflection
-- #groupdynamics
 - #conflict

-Talon’s gaze lingered on the sword in Griffin’s hand.
+- **Content**: Talon’s gaze lingered on the sword in Griffin’s hand.
 “You’re surprisingly handy with that.”
 His tone was neutral, but there was a flicker of something beneath—respect or wariness, perhaps both.

-**Notes:** Subtle interplay between Talon and Griffin adds tension and hints at power dynamics within the group.
+- **Notes**: Subtle interplay between Talon and Griffin adds tension and hints at power dynamics within the group.

 ---